Digitally controlled oscillator: Design

-Historical context
+History

-In the early 1980s, many manufacturers were beginning to produce polyphonic synthesizers.
-The VCO designs of the time still left something to be desired in terms of tuning stability.
-Whilst this was an issue for monophonic synthesizers, the limited number of oscillators (typically 3 or fewer) meant that keeping instruments tuned was a manageable task, often performed using dedicated front panel controls.
-With the advent of polyphony, tuning problems became worse and costs went up, due to the much larger number of oscillators involved (often 16 in an 8-voice instrument like the Yamaha CS-80 from 1977 or Roland Jupiter-8 from 1981).
+In the early 1980s, manufacturers were beginning to produce polyphonic synthesizers.
+VCO designs lacked tuning stability.
+Whilst this was an issue for monophonic synthesizers, the limited number of oscillators (typically 3 or fewer) meant that keeping instruments tuned was manageable, often performed using dedicated controls.
+With the advent of polyphony, tuning problems became worse and costs went up, due to the much larger number of oscillators involved (often 16 in an 8-voice instrument such as the Yamaha CS-80 from 1977 or Roland Jupiter-8 from 1981).
 This created a need for a cheap, reliable, and stable oscillator design.
 Engineers working on the problem looked to the frequency division technology used in electronic organs of the time and the microprocessors and associated chips that were starting to appear, and developed the DCO.

 The DCO was seen at the time as an improvement over the unstable tuning of VCOs.
 However, it shared the same ramp core, and the same limited range of waveforms.
 Although sophisticated analogue waveshaping is possible, the greater simplicity and arbitrary waveforms of digital systems like direct digital synthesis led to most later instruments adopting entirely digital oscillator designs.

-Operation

-A DCO can be considered as a VCO that is synchronised to an external frequency reference.
-The reference in this case is the reset pulses.
-These are produced by a digital counter such as the 8253 chip.
-The counter acts as a frequency divider, counting pulses from a high frequency master clock (typically several MHz) and toggling the state of its output when the count reaches some predetermined value.
-The frequency of the counter's output can thus be defined by the number of pulses counted, and this generates a square wave at the required frequency.

-The leading edge of this square wave is used to derive a reset pulse to discharge the capacitor in the oscillator's ramp core.
-This ensures that the ramp waveform produced is of the same frequency as the counter output.